wberdanier/MachineLearningGradProject/README.md

 ![LogisticRegression](model_performance/logreg.png) ![SVM](model_performance/SVM.png)

-In all, this tailored approach reached roughly 40% prediction accuracy on the test set.
+In all, this tailored approach achieved roughly 40% prediction accuracy on the test set.

 # Neural networks